 The past is no more, the future has not come, there is only the present.
-Only there does the divine, free essence of the human soul manifest itself.
+Only in the present does the divine, free essence of the human soul manifest itself.

 Jesus therefore said to them, “Yet a little while the light is with you.
 Walk while you have the light, that darkness does not overtake you.
 He who walks in the darkness does not know where he is going.”